London Senior Football Championship

-The London Senior Football Championship is a Gaelic Athletic Association cup competition between the top Gaelic football clubs in London, England.
-The London Football championship began in 1897 with Ireland United winning the first title.
-Tir Chonaill Gaels have won the competition the most times (18).

-The 2025 Champions are North London Shamrocks who beat St Kiernan's 1-11 to 1-08 in the final.
+The London Senior Football Championship is the Gaelic football county championship competition in London.
+Organised by the London County Board of the Gaelic Athletic Association, the championship has been contested since 1897, with Ireland United winning the first title.
+The current champions are North London Shamrocks, who beat St Kiernan's in the 2025 final.

+Teams

+There will be 8 teams competing in the 2026 Senior Championship: